bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cayley.md

 * In 1883 Cayley became President of the British Association for the Advancement of Science.
 * In his presidential address Cayley gave an elementary account of his own views of mathematics.
 * Two descriptions of Cayley, both of him as an old man, are interesting.
+* The room was small, and some twelve mathematicians were assembled round a table, among them was Prof Cayley ...
 * At the close of the meeting Cayley gave me a cordial handshake and referred in the kindest terms to my papers which he had read.
 * Sylvester told me he never saw him angry but once, and that was (both were practicing law!) when a messenger broke in on one of their interviews with a mass of legal documents - new business for Cayley.
 * In an access of disgust, Cayley dashed the documents upon the floor.